×

 If you are thinking about moving to Oslo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Oslo is generally quite high.
 The average price for a one-bedroom apartment in the city center is around 8,000 to 10,000 Norwegian kroner (NOK) per month, while a three-bedroom apartment can cost up to 15,000 NOK per month.
-Prices outside of the city center tend to be lower, but still remain relatively expensive," remarked one expat in Oslo, Norway.
+Prices outside of the city center tend to be lower, but still remain relatively expensive," remarked one expat who made the move to Oslo.

-"To be honest I don't know what we pay, but I would estimate it to be around 3,500 dollars/month, which is certainly higher than I would expect to pay in the center of Houston," said one expat in Oslo.
+"To be honest I don't know what we pay, but I would estimate it to be around 3,500 dollars/month, which is certainly higher than I would expect to pay in the center of Houston," explained one expat living in Oslo, Norway.

 Should I buy or rent a home in Oslo?